yasminesadat/Chess-Engine/README.md

 # Chess-Engine
-This project implements part of the chess engine to visualize and move pieces.
+This project implements part of the chess engine to visualize and move pieces using Haskel.

-Haskell's higher order functions play a key rule in checking legal moves on the chess board.
+Haskel's higher order functions play a key rule in checking legal moves on the chess board.

 To keep things simple, the project assumes the following: